What to Pack for Iceland in July: 25 Items to Stay Cozy + Chic

 It is a high-quality affordable moisturizer packed with ceramides and hyaluronic acid to keep your skin plump and hydrated.

 I use either Vanicream Lip Protectant or Elta MD UV Lip Balm for moisture and sun protection.

 Olaplex No. 3 and adwoa beauty Melonberry Hair Milk Leave-in Conditioner

-If you are going to the Blue Lagoon (which I highly recommend if you’ve never been!), then you will need to pre and post-treat your hair.
+If you are going to the Blue Lagoon (especially if you do the amazing in-water massage), then you will need to pre and post-treat your hair.
 The geothermal water is enriched with silica, which will make your hair stiff and dry.

 After your time in the Blue Lagoon, use Olaplex No.3 Hair Perfector to repair your hair.
 I love this product and actually use it once a week even when I’m not swimming around the Blue Lagoon!

 Iceland Summer Packing List

 Looking to print this list out to make sure everything makes it in your suitcase?